1963 Alabama Crimson Tide football team: Auburn

 In the week prior to their game against Auburn, Alabama moved into the No. 6 position in the AP poll and the Tigers were in the No. 9 position.
 In the annual Iron Bowl game, Alabama was defeated by the Tigers for the first time since the 1958 season in this 10–8 loss at Legion Field.
 Auburn scored first on a 32-yard Woody Woodall field goal in the first quarter and maintained their 3–0 lead through halftime.
 The Tigers then extended their lead to 10–0 in the third quarter when Mailon Kent threw an eight-yard touchdown pass to Tucker Frederickson.
 Benny Nelson then scored the only Alabama touchdown later in the quarter on an 80-yard run that made the final score 10–8.
 Although they lost, after the game the Crimson Tide officially accepted an invitation to play in the Sugar Bowl against Ole Miss.
-The loss brought Alabama's all-time record against Auburn to 13–14–1.